matrix-org/matrix-spec-proposals/proposals/3659-invite-rules.md

 #### `RuleItemAction`
 A String-Enum that defines an action that the ruleset evaluator is to perform.

-* `"allow"`: Allow the invite request, breaks from ruleset evaluation.
+- `"allow"`: Allow the invite request, breaks from ruleset evaluation.
-* `"deny"`: Reject the invite request.
+- `"deny"`: Reject the invite request.
-* `"continue"`: Do not take any action and continue ruleset evaluation.
+- `"continue"`: Do not take any action and continue ruleset evaluation.

-*Ruleset evaluation is performed before an invite request is acknowledged by the homeserver, invite rejection here refers to rejecting the invite request in the form of returning a HTTP error to the Inviter's homeserver.
-Not to reject an invite request which has already been acknowledged (visible to the Invitee) by the homeserver.*

 #### `RuleItem`
 A RuleItem defines a Rule that can test against an invite request.